TheRaz/BrainfuckPHP/README.md

 BrainfuckPHP
 ============

-A Brainfuck interpreter written purely in PHP, Big brother of (Derp++)[https://github.com/TheRaz/DerpPlusPlus] For information on how brainfuck works please read (this article)[en.wikipedia.org/wiki/Brainfuck]
+A Brainfuck interpreter written purely in PHP, Big brother of [Derp++](https://github.com/TheRaz/DerpPlusPlus) For information on how brainfuck works please read [this article](en.wikipedia.org/wiki/Brainfuck)

 Useage